- This event has passed.

 The Baptist Association of NSW/ACT does not accept responsibility for any losses incurred, including but not limited to, transport and accommodation booked for the event.
 The Baptist Association of NSW/ACT reserves the right to change any of the published event details without notice and have the final say on any matter relating to the event.

 The Baptist Association of NSW/ACT understands circumstances change and offer the following alternatives to assist you should you need to alter your registration.
-Cancellations and refund of payments can be arranged by writing to The Baptist Association of NSW/ACT before Saturday, 5th November 2022.
-No refunds will be issued after this date.
+Cancellations can be arranged by writing to The Baptist Association of NSW/ACT before Monday, 23rd May 2022.
+No further updates can be made after this date.
+This event is free therefore no refunds will be issued.
 The Baptist Association of NSW/ACT can allow for special consideration of your circumstances regarding this policy.
 If this is the case, please contact The Baptist Association of NSW/ACT to discuss your circumstances.